EpicGamesExt/BlenderTools/docs/send2ue/extras/supported-extensions.md

 These extensions ship with the Send to Unreal addon and are supported by this repository.

 ## Affixes
-The Affixes extension provides a convenient why to enforce prefix or postfix naming conventions on assets of a particular type.
+The Affixes extension provides a convenient way to enforce prefix or postfix naming conventions on assets of a particular type.
 Currently, supported asset types are:
 * `Static Mesh`
 * `Skeletal Mesh`